 Well-proportioned, coherent spaces appeal to the senses as well as the psyche.
 We take into account all the qualities that make a building exceptional: what it says about its time, its purpose, and its location; the way it responds to its site; the ways it captures views and light; the way traffic, heat, water, and waste flow through it; how well it utilizes the resources assigned to it.
 The way a building affects people in twenty years is more important than whether it is on the cutting edge today.

-What’s new is more attention to environmental and energy issues.
-Being responsive to our Maine environment and responsible about how we build has always been important.
-Starting during the oil embargo of the 1970’s, we designed well-insulated passive solar and wood-heated houses and the original active solar-heated headquarters for the Maine Audubon Society in Falmouth.
-Thirty years later, the objectives are the same and the methods are similar, but there are more tools available.
-The measure of a good building now includes information on all the materials and construction methods that go into it as well as its energy features.
-Two of our architects are LEED accredited professionals.
-Recent projects include a house heated with geothermal energy; two super-insulated houses designed with ICF (insulated concrete form) technology; and a medical office that sought LEED certification for Commercial Interiors.
+We design for the Maine environment with attention to environmental and energy issues.
+During the oil embargo of the 1970’s, we designed well-insulated passive solar and wood-heated houses and the original active solar-heated headquarters for the Maine Audubon Society in Falmouth.
+Now, the methods are similar, but there are more tools available.
+We are LEED accredited, with experience in solar, geothermal, and super-insulated construction.
+The measure of a good building includes information on all the materials and methods that go into it as well as its energy features.
+New technology is readily available, but pairing it with a good design is difficult.
+We offer the experience and skill to use it wisely.